ArtifactDB/SewerRat/README.md

 ## HELLO
 ```

+If `path` is a symbolic link to a file, the contents of the target file will be returned by this endpoint.
+However, if a registered directory contains a symbolic link to a directory, the contents of the target directory cannot be retrieved if `path` needs to traverse that symbolic link.
+This is consistent with the [registration policy](#registration-in-more-details) whereby symbolic links to directories are not recursively traversed during indexing.

-If the path doesn't exist in the index, a standard 404 error is returned.
+If the path does not exist in the index, a standard 404 error is returned.

 ### Fetching metadata